 Use a rolling resupply bucket (my book goes into detail about that) and always remember to hike your own trail.
 Everyone's out there for a different reason.
 If people are out there to bag miles, don't make fun of them because that's their goal.
 By the same token, if you're taking it slowly, you don't have to feel bad about the fact that you're only going a few slow miles a day.
 There's no 'wrong' way to hike the trail as long as you aren't harming the trail or the environment or other people (or yourself, for that matter.)
 Take the longview.
 Think in terms of 15-20 mile days, not a 2,650-mile journey.
 Otherwise it's too intimidating.
 Also, always help other hikers who need it.
 Oh, and one more thing.
 Don't use water-based ink in your pens.
 You never know if you'll want to draw from your journals 10 or more years from now so use pencil or a waterproof ink.
 I learned this lesson from painful experience.
 And one more thing.

-Have you been surprised about the fact that people have had such strong reactions about the book, for better and for worse?
+Have you been surprised about the fact that people have had such strong reactions about the book

 Have you undertaken any adventures since the trail?